ULHPC/tutorials/advanced/R/README.md

 `cbind()` function is used to add a column to a dataframe, `rbind()` to combine rows of two dataframes (c is for column, r is for row).
 Now we have all data merged in a dataframe and a column that describes the origin of data (the column `cut_class`), let's plot data.

+Note: To visualize an extract of your data you can do:

+    > diamonds_merge[1:10,]  # returns rows 1 to 10
+	> diamonds_merge[,3]     # return column no.3

+Then we construct and save the graph.

     graph = ggplot(data=diamonds_merge) + geom_point(aes(x=carat, y=price, colour=cut_class))
 	ggsave(graph, file="diamonds_plot.pdf", width=8, height=4)